Scammers turning to online schemes to steal your stimulus check

 Then you’ll get a follow-up text asking you to click a link, don’t do it, because that link will lead you to a phony site that’s meant to capture your personal information like your social security number.

-“Your social security number is the real key that a lot of people want to get into a variety of things,” said Tim Maniscalo of the Better Business Bureau.
+“Your social security number is the real key that a lot of people want to get into a variety of things,” Tim Maniscalo of the Better Business Bureau said.

 To try and combat those stimulus scams the Federal Trade Commission has an online warning about the different kinds of stimulus scams out there.